The History of Families in Global Transition

 A year before Ruth van Reken and David Pollock published Third Culture Kids: Growing Up Among Worlds, Ruth invited three expat friends to her Indianapolis home to discuss the manuscript.
-Gathered around her kitchen table, the four women shared the needs of their own and other families crossing countries and cultures, and the idea of a grassroots conference was born.
+Gathered around her kitchen table, the four women, Margie Becker, Christine Dowdeswell, and Janet Fischer, shared the needs of their own and other families crossing countries and cultures, and the idea of a grassroots conference was born.
 The year was 1997.

 The first Families In Global Transition conference was held on May 16, 1998 at the Eli Lilly Corporate Center.
 David Pollock was a featured speaker.
 Of the 85 attendees, over half traveled from outside Indianapolis.
 In the three following years, the conference was held at a small hotel in Indiana, attracting attendees from around North America and across expatriate sectors.
 After its second year, Beverly Roman led FIGT to be formally recognized as a 501(c)3 non-profit organization and to move the conference to Texas in 2004.

 In Dallas, and then on Houston - home to corporate headquarters of several multinational companies, particularly in the petroleum industry - FIGT developed into a hub for individuals and organizations supporting employees, their spouses and children during international relocation.
 During this time, Joyce Blake became FIGT's first Executive Director and Barbara Schaetti launched the first Request for Proposals.
 In 2009, the first "local chapter" was formed in Boston, followed in 2010 by Seoul, Korea.
 In addition, trailblazing expat journalists, Jo Parfitt and Robin Pascoe, cultivated a cohort of writers who have single-handedly created a literary genre to help thousands get resources they need.
 Global family support had grown into a movement.